rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/logging/device-logs.md

 * **In Progress**: uploading a log file (to the cloud storage) is underway
 * **Failed**: uploading a log file failed due to an error
 * **Complete**: uploading a log file (to the storage) succeeded

-{{% notice note %}}
-You can *cancel* an ongoing upload process if you want to by clicking on the cancel icon.
-{{% /notice %}}
+* **Cancelled**: ongoing process of uploading a log file is cancelled

+### Parameters for Uploading Log Files
+There are certain parameters to take care of while uploading a log file from a device to the cloud storage.

+While providing the absolute path of the log file ensure it does not end with a backslash.
+Hence, folders are not supported.
+You are only allowed to upload a single log file at a time.

 Sometimes log files are large in size, and a significant amount of network bandwidth is consumed while uploading enormous log data. rapyuta.io lets you tune network bandwidth so as to upload massive log data even in slow network bandwidths.

-### Operations on Log Files
-After uploading a log file to rapyuta.io, you can perform the following operations with ease.

-#### List Files
-View a list of all the log files that you uploaded for a device.

-#### Download
-Download a log file locally on your system.

-#### Delete
+You can choose the upload rate value in Mega bytes, or Giga bytes.

-Delete a log file from the cloud storage.
+Select the **purge** option to remove a log file from a device after successfully uploading it to the cloud storage.

-#### Purge
-Remove a log file at the source (that is, from the device) after uploading the file to rapyuta.io.
-You can still view the log file in the list of files, but the file is deleted on the device.

-#### Override
-Lets you replace an existing log file with a new log file.
+Select the **override** option to replace an existing log file with a new log file with the same name.

+**Meta data** lets you create static tags for log files while uploading.

+After successfully uploading the log file, you can view a list of all the log files that you uploaded for a device, download a log file locally on your system, and delete a log file from the cloud storage.